Andrei-Boghiu/articles/AI_USAGE.md

 ## 🧩 Schema / Structure Design

-Here’s a refined and clearer version of your text with improved flow and reduced redundancy:

----

 Most times I begin development by understanding the problem I’m solving and identifying how data needs to move through the system.
 This leads me to design a data flow-—whether as a schema, a database structure, or another format—-to visualize how related data points interact.

 In most cases, a well-structured database schema is enough to anchor the architecture.
 I use ChatGPT to generate a starting schema tailored to the use case, then refine it based on my own considerations.
 I often complement this with a few database views to imagine how data might be displayed on the frontend.
 At this stage, I’ll also sketch out a quick Figma draft to share with non-technical stakeholders for early feedback.